Firedrake/nobraketracker/readme.txt

 ip (optional) - the IP address to bind to (by default, all interfaces)

 port (required) - the port number to bind to

+family - the address family to bind to ("AF_INET6" will use IPv6; any other value will use IPv4)

 allowed (required) - the directory containing allowed torrents (which must exist), or '*' to track any torrent